osmosis-labs/osmosis/cosmwasm/contracts/crosschain-swaps/README.md

 and on_failed_delivery fields.
 All denominations inside the memo are expressed in the denoms on the chain doing the swap (chainB).

-* The output_denom field specifies the denomination of the coin being received in the swap, which is "uosmo".
+* The output_denom field specifies the denomination of the coin being received in the swap, which is "note".
 * The slippage field is used to specify the acceptable price slippage for the swap, here we use a 20% of the time-weighted-average price with a 10-second window.
 * The receiver field specifies the address of the recipient of the swap.
 * The on_failed_delivery field specifies what should happen in case the swap cannot be executed, which is set to "do_nothing"